Writer-in-Residence

 - poetry: single-spaced, no more than six poems.

 * Printed submissions must be copies as they will not be returned.
-Frances will contact writers directly to follow up.
+Susie will contact writers directly to follow up.

 The Writer-in-Residence service is free.